Post-truth: Historical precedents in philosophy

 Why then has truth become so problematic in the world outside academic philosophy?
 One reason is that there is major disagreement and uncertainty concerning what counts as a reliable source of truth.
 For most of human history, there was some stable combination of trust in religious texts and leaders, learned experts and the enduring folk wisdom called common sense.
 Now, it seems, virtually nothing is universally taken as an authority.
-This leaves us having to pick our own experts or simply to trust our guts.It follows that according to experts who approach the concept of post-truth as something historically specific, as a contemporary sociological phenomenon, post-truth theory is only remotely related to traditional debates in philosophy about the nature of truth.
+This leaves us having to pick our own experts or simply to trust our guts.

+It follows that according to experts who approach the concept of post-truth as something historically specific, as a contemporary sociological phenomenon, post-truth theory is only remotely related to traditional debates in philosophy about the nature of truth.
 In other words, post-truth as a contemporary phenomenon is not about asking "what is truth?" or "is X true?" but "why don't we agree that this or that is true?"
-A broad range of scholarship increasingly insists a breakdown in institutional authority for truth-telling (government, news media, especially) ushered by new media and communication technologies of user-generated-content, new media editing technologies (visual, audio-visual), and a saturating promotional culture has resulted in confusion and games of truth-telling, even truth markets.
+A broad range of scholarship increasingly insists a breakdown in institutional authority for truth-telling (government, news media, especially) ushered by new media and communication technologies of user-generated content, new media editing technologies (visual, audio-visual), and a saturating promotional culture has resulted in confusion and "games of truth"-telling, even truth markets.

+Friedrich Nietzsche

-However, not all commentators treat post-truth as a historically specific phenomenon discussed through implicit correspondence, coherence, or pragmatist theories of truth.
+Not all commentators, however, treat post-truth as a historically specific phenomenon discussed through implicit correspondence, coherence, or pragmatist theories of truth.
 They discuss it within a philosophical tradition that asks what truth is.
-Friedrich Nietzsche is sometimes cited in this camp of post-truth commentators.
+Friedrich Nietzsche, a 19th century German philosopher, is sometimes cited in this camp of post-truth commentators.

-Friedrich Nietzsche

 Friedrich Nietzsche is sometimes invoked as a predecessor to theories of post-truth.
 He argues that humans create the concepts through which they define the good and the just, thereby replacing the concept of truth with the concept of value, and grounding reality in the human will and will to power.